IgoRamli/serverless-demo/README.md

 ### Step 3: Creating a Stripe account

 Serverless Store connects with Stripe API for credit card payment processing.
-Doing so requires developer to have a Stripe account.
+Doing so requires a developer to have a Stripe account.

 - Go to [Stripe main page](https://stripe.com/).
 - Sign up a new Stripe account.
 Follow the instructions given.